-A. Maintain existing policies in the comprehensive plan and City's design manual, and continue implementation of projects as feasible.

-Pros No action needed.
-System connectivity will continue to increase over time.

-Cons Perception that Complete Streets policies are intended to reduce individual's ability to choose the automobile as the primary travel option.

-B. Strengthen and clarify intent of complete streets policies by amending the comprehensive plan language.

-Pros Intent of language is clarified.

-Cons Time consuming effort expected to take between 6 to 8 months to complete.
-Process requires review and approval of the Plan Board and the State reviewing agency; also requires a public hearing and the preparation and readings of an ordinance.

-C. Strengthen and clarify intent of complete streets policies by amending the land development code language.

-Pros Intent of language is clarified.

-Cons Same as Item B above, but length of process is decreased to 3 to 4 months as it does not require State review.

-D. Repeal the complete streets language.

-Pros None.

-Cons Lack of consistency with state and federal policies and guidance.
-Decrease in system connectivity; lack of alternatives to driving.

-E. Discuss safety trends and strategies, and refer the issue to the Alachua County Traffic Safety Committee for input.

-Pros Targeted efforts to increase transportation system safety.

-Cons None; funding source is needed to expedite the evaluation and for implementation of recommended actions.
+- A. Maintain existing policies in the comprehensive plan and City's design manual, and continue implementation of projects as feasible. - Pros No action needed.
+System connectivity will continue to increase over time. - Cons Perception that Complete Streets policies are intended to reduce individual's ability to choose the automobile as the primary travel option. - B. Strengthen and clarify intent of complete streets policies by amending the comprehensive plan language. - Pros Intent of language is clarified. - Cons Time consuming effort expected to take between 6 to 8 months to complete.
+Process requires review and approval of the Plan Board and the State reviewing agency; also requires a public hearing and the preparation and readings of an ordinance. - C. Strengthen and clarify intent of complete streets policies by amending the land development code language. - Pros Intent of language is clarified. - Cons Same as Item B above, but length of process is decreased to 3 to 4 months as it does not require State review. - D. Repeal the complete streets language. - Pros None. - Cons Lack of consistency with state and federal policies and guidance.
+Decrease in system connectivity; lack of alternatives to driving. - E. Discuss safety trends and Vision Zero strategies, direct staff to draft a Vision Zero policy and refer the issue to the Alachua County Traffic Safety Committee for input. - Pros Targeted efforts to increase transportation system safety. - Cons None; funding source is needed to expedite the evaluation and for implementation of recommended actions.